 After pitching in during World War II to produce fire extinguisher parts, the company began to focus on what has become one of its signature products - the Thermophore® Automatic Moist Heat Pack™ Originally invented by a nurse at the San, this benchmark product produces its own moisture in conjunction with high-intensity heat, for the type of moist heat therapy recommended by medical professionals to treat many types of pain.

 In 1958, the firm moved to a new factory and office complex in Battle Creek, Michigan, which included a gymnasium to be used for display and testing of new equipment.
 In 1987, production of the Thermophore® line moved to a new facility in Fremont, Indiana, while administrative functions and production of exercise equipment continued at the Battle Creek location.
-Unlike most companies today, Battle Creek Equipment still manufactures over 75% of its products in the US, and have been doing so for over 80 years!
+Unlike most companies today, Battle Creek Equipment still manufactures over 75% of its products in the US, and have been doing so for 85 years!

 In 1957 Harry Babcock retired and Wendell Doty became the sole owner.
 Wendell continued an active interest in the business until his death at age 96, while his son John, who had been involved in the family business since a child, became President in 1974 and continues as its chairman.
 The current President, David Underhill, is assisted by Vice-President of Sales, Mary Brown and John Coakes, as Vice President of Operations.